Long-term use of certain reflux medications is associated with a higher risk of dementia, study suggests | KRDO

 Of the 4,222 participants who did not take the drugs, 415 developed dementia.
 Researchers did not find a higher risk for people who took the drugs for less than 4.4 years.

 The study did have some limitations.
 Participants were asked about their medication use only once a year during the study period.
 Therefore, if participants stopped and then restarted their PPI use between check-ins, estimations could be inaccurate.
-It is also unclear whether the participants took over-the-counter PPIs or prescription medication.
+The researchers also looked only at prescription drugs, as over-the-counter medications were excluded from the study.

 The researchers identified B12 deficiency and impaired amyloid metabolism as possible links between the overuse of PPIs and dementia.

-Note: Clarification: This story has been updated to reflect the medications included in the study.